Walodja1987/deth/README.md

 DETH was created to serve as a **global ETH sink and burn attestation registry**, eliminating the need for each application to implement its own burn-tracking mechanism.
 ETH sent to the DETH contract is permanently locked and a verifiable **proof of burn** is issued to the sender or designated recipient in the form of **non-transferrable DETH credits**, minted at a 1:1 ratio.

-These attestations can support sybil resistance, optimize reward distribution (e.g., airdrops), enhance governance models, and enable new innovations.
+These attestations can be used in sybil resistance systems, reward distributions (e.g., airdrops), governance, and other innovations.

 ## Usage